 If configurations are correct, there will be no errors, and you can turn your Zap on!

 You can integrate CopeCart with ActiveCampaign for other actions in almost the same way.
-So, for example, when a customer purchases a product at CopeCart, Zapier triggers creating a new deal at ActiveCampaign, or updating an existing deal, or running an email marketing campaign, etc.
+So, for example, when a customer purchases a product at CopeCart, Zapier triggers creating a new deal at ActiveCampaign, updating an existing deal, running an email marketing campaign, etc.